Skip Navigation

 • Helps schools/districts establish priorities for improvement by using comprehensive, research-based needs assessments rather than faddish approaches to improvement.

-• Requires the establishment and implementation of a multi-year improvement plan based on the school’s vision of the future.
+• It requires establishing and implementing a multi-year improvement plan based on the school’s vision for the future.

-• Provides an excellent growth experience for staff, who participate on volunteer visiting teams to evaluate other schools
+• Provides excellent growth experience for staff, who participate in volunteer visiting teams to evaluate other schools

 Blessed Sacrament School was reaccredited in 2023 for the next seven years.